-Your credit score is all important when it comes to loans.
+Your credit score is all important when it comes to a successful loan application.
 From getting a house to an education loan, critical life opportunities can come down to a number and a single letter on a sheet of paper.
 Avoid making these mistakes that will lead to a poor credit score.

 The more money you currently owe, the worse your credit score will be.
-Note that the number of different accounts matters as well: if you don’t owe much, but you owe small amounts scattered across six credit cards, two lines of credit and a personal loan, your credit score can still be quite bad.
+Note that the number of different accounts matters as well: if you don’t owe much, but you owe small amounts scattered across six credit cards, two lines of credit and a personal loan, your credit scored will be negatively impacted.

 If you apply for multiple forms of credit in short order (e.g. you apply for three personal loans in Singapore within a month), your credit score will drop.

-It is assumed that your financial situation has taken a turn for the worse (or is about to) when you take multiple loans in a short time.
-In Singapore this often happens with first time home buyers, who take a personal loan to cover the down payment on top of a home loan.
+Banks will assume your financial situation has taken a turn for the worse (or is about to) when you take multiple loans in a short time.
+In Singapore, this often happens with first-time home buyers, who take a personal loan to cover the down payment on top of a home loan.

 When taking loans, work out how much you need and take it out in a single loan.
 Don’t take out one small loan, realise it’s less than you need, and then take out another loan later.